 “Havaianas,” said Priscila, “because it is a global brand, and is present in 21 countries.
 It is a brand that seems so Brazilian with its design that is totally different and new.
 Technically I could use the new concepts of the platform, such as the Page Designer for instance.”

-“Godiva, hands down,” said Diego.
+“Hands down, it is” said Diego, followed by the Name Of One Of The Most Famous And Elite Chocolate Brands In The World, With Whom We Are Discussing The Right To Use Their Name Publicly, But If You Email Us We Can Tell You Privately.
 “It was one of my first projects working with SFCC and I learned a lot.
 Additionally, it was amazing to have a work environment full of chocolate vibes.”

 And speaking of SF Commerce Cloud more specifically, there’s a wide spectrum of love for the ecommerce platform.